abriotde/openhems-sample/docs/source/configure.rst

 This is named too *nobuy* or *ratiosellbuy*.
 In fact, these are the same principle: start and stop devices only base on electricity production and consumption and the device consumption.

 This strategy is usefull if you have solar panel and you have a fixed price from public power grid.
 It can be used if for other reason if you don't want to avoid sell or buy electricity (to test your autonomy level for instance).
 Attention, even in nosell or nobuy, and good parameters, you will sell and buy due to the reaction time.
+An advantage of this strategy is that it is consum few CPU ressources compare to over solutions for solar-panels.

 The pseudo-algorithme is